ViraTech/ActiveREST/readme.md

 To configure ActiveREST application you need to edit `config.php` file.
 Configuration is provided as PHP array.

-Config Section | Description
+Section        | Description
 -------------- | -----------
 auth           | Authentication options.
-               | Set `required` parameter to `true` or `false` to enable or disable authentication.
+                 Set `required` parameter to `true` or `false` to enable or disable authentication.
-               | Set `class` to class name responsible for authentication mechanism (predefined or your own).
+                 Set `class` to class name responsible for authentication mechanism (predefined or your own).
-               | Set `realm` to your application name or whatever you want.
-user           | `class` parameter have sense only when `required` in `auth` section is set to `true`
-               | and must set to class name responsible for user's authentication.
+                 Set `realm` to your application name or whatever you want. user           | `class` parameter have sense only when `required` in `auth` section is set to `true` and must set to class name responsible for user's authentication.
-               | With `hash` parameter you can set your own hash function used in passwords comparison.
+                 With `hash` parameter you can set your own hash function used in passwords comparison.
 Default function is `sha1`.
-               | `users` parameter provide the list of users as PHP array.
-import         | This section describes file import configuration as array of values.
-Each value must provide path to class file
-               | relative to web root folder.
+                 `users` parameter provide the list of users as PHP array. import         | This section describes file import configuration as array of values.
+Each value must provide path to class file relative to web root folder.
 For example, `components.*` is correspond to `/web/server/root/components/*.php` and
-               | `extensions.SomeClass` is correspond to `/web/server/root/extensions/SomeClass.php`.
+                 `extensions.SomeClass` is correspond to `/web/server/root/extensions/SomeClass.php`.
 routes         | The most important section that configures route handling.
-               | For more details see **Route Handlers** section of this manual.
-params         | Everything you must need to your application working properly.
+                 For more details see **Route Handlers** section of this manual. params         | Everything you must need to your application working properly.
 Provides as PHP array.
-               | See more in **Extended Application Parameters** section.
+                 See more in **Extended Application Parameters** section.

 ### Route Handlers